Ayush-Prabhu/LaxDoc/README.md

 1. extract myenv, (make sure that extarction is in the current directory itself and not in another folder in it, i.e. pwd>myvenv>[lib,scripts...] is correct, pwd>myvenv>myvenv>[lib,scripts...] is incorrect).
 2. run LaxDoc.bat on windows.
 3. on linux the current venv might not work the right way, hence instead of unzipping this zip file, manually create a venv in pwd and install the required dependencies.
+4. For running directly, in the home directory run: php -S localhost:8000 python GUI/main.py